Orthodontics for Children Jackson MS

 - Crowding of teeth

 Crowding appears when there is insufficient space for all teeth to fit into the jaws.
-When your child has crowded teeth, they usually appear twisted and unaligned in comparison to other teeth.
+When kids have crowded teeth, they usually appear twisted and unaligned in comparison to other teeth.

 - Open bite

-An open bite occurs when there is a space where the top and bottom teeth do not meet when your child bites down.
+An open bite occurs when there is a space where the top and bottom teeth do not meet when kids bite down.

 - Midline misalignment

-If your child has midline misalignment, the middle of his or her upper front teeth does not align with the middle of their lower front teeth.
+If kids have midline misalignment, the middle of his or her upper front teeth does not align with the middle of their lower front teeth.

 If we identify one of the aforementioned problems in your child, we will recommend a customized plan to treat and correct the issue on time.
 This will allow your child to have a healthy and beautiful smile for life.